-Applies to: Students in the School of Health and Rehabilitation Sciences Pre-Major Program
+Applies to: Students in the School of Health and Rehabilitation Sciences Academic Programs

-All students in the School of Health and Rehabilitation Sciences will uphold the academic integrity of the school.
+All students in the School of Health and Rehabilitation Sciences will uphold the academic integrity of their degree program.

-Definitions Term: Definition: Academic Misconduct Any activity that tends to compromise the academic integrity of the University or subvert the educational process.
-Cheating Allowing another party to do one's work/exam; serving as a substant for a student in the taking of an exam; possession and/or use of unauthorized study aids/notes during an exam (including cell phosmart watches, or other such devices); practicing fraud or deceit; knowingly providing or receiving information during examination or without the source's knowledge; and/or sharing information a the content of an exam with a student who has not yet taken the Plagiarism Representing another's work as one's own including the unacknowledged word-for-word use and/or paraphrasing of another person's work, and/or the inappropriate unacknowledged use of another person's ideas.
-Fabrication Altering a graded work; falsification of information and resources including laboratory and research results.
-Aid to academic dishonesty Intentional facilitation of the above dishonorable actions or any other action deemed in violation of this code.
+Term: Definition: Academic Misconduct Any activity that tends to compromise the academic integrity of the University or subvert the educational process.
+Cheating Allowing another party to do one's work/exam; serving as a substitute for a student in the taking of an exam; possession and/or use of unauthorized study aids/notes during an exam (including cell phones, smart watches, or other such devices); practicing fraud or deceit; knowingly providing or receiving information during examinations with or without the source's knowledge; and/or sharing information about the content of an exam with a student who has not yet taken the exam.
+Plagiarism Representing another's work as one's own including the unacknowledged word-for-word use and/or paraphrasing of another person's work, and/or the inappropriate unacknowledged use of another person's ideas.
+Fabrication Altering a graded work; falsification of information and resourcesincluding laboratory and research results.
+Aid to academic dishonesty Intentional facilitation of the above dishonorable actions or any of action deemed in violation of this code.